Prasantacharya/OSS-test1-cribsheet/README.md

 2. **Source Code:** Source code must be available, not obfuscated, and easy to modify.

-3. **Derivative works:** allows for derivative works under the same terms as the origional software
+3. **Derivative works:** allows for derivative works under the same terms as the original software

 4. **Integrity of the Author's source code:**